 Student Restoration Research Grant: To encourage and support student involvement in research in ecological restoration within the regional boundaries of the SER MWGL Chapter.
 The Chapter will award one grant of up to $2,000 to an eligible student to be used for research supplies, travel, equipment and other needs.
 See the SER MWGL 2019 Research Award RFP.

-Previous Student Restoration Practice Grant Winners
+Previous Student Restoration Implementation Grant Winners